EncinasBartos/TBarrier/TBarrier/2D/demos/ActiveBarriers/readme.txt

 _"LagrangianActiveMomentum": Interpolant for RHS of active Lagrangian linear momentum barrier equation.
 _"LagrangianActiveVorticity": Interpolant for RHS of active Lagrangian vorticity barrier equation.

+NOTE: We have also added two notebooks which compute the dynamically active barriers on AVISO data (see folder "Ocean").
+This is not completely justified, since AVISO data does not satisfy the Navier-Stokes equations from which the active barrier equations have been derived.

 References:

 [1] Haller, G., Katsanoulis, S., Holzner, M., Frohnapfel, B., & Gatti, D. (2020).
 Objective barriers to the transport of dynamically active vector fields.
 Journal of Fluid Mechanics, 905.